-Some of the most famous Mexican dishes like mole, pozole, tamales, and tacos have all these things in common but can be individually identified by an unimaginable amount of facts worth knowing.
-This is why we decided to share some details so you get to know them and accept that you can’t leave Mexico without trying at least one of them.
+Some of the most famous Mexican dishes like mole, pozole, tamales, and tacos have all these things in common.
+Still, they can be individually identified by various traits exclusive to each dish.
+This is why we decided to share some details, so you get to know them and understand that you can’t leave Mexico without trying at least one of them.

-Have no fear if you can’t handle chili or if you’re not into some regional flavors, remember there are pozole, tacos, tamales and mole for everyone, which is why we’re sure you’ll find some adequate version that fits your palate and you’ll be able to enjoy it all the way.
+Have no fear if you can’t handle chili or if you’re not into some specific Mexican flavors.
+Remember there are pozole, tacos, tamales and mole for everyone, which is why we’re sure you’ll find some adequate version that fits your palate, and you’ll be able to enjoy it all the way.

 Article by: María José Ordóñez Platas